 “Aaah, summer – that long anticipated stretch of lazy, lingering days, free of responsibility and rife with possibility.
 It’s time to hunt for insects, master handstands, practice swimming strokes, conquer trees, explore nooks and crannies, and make new friends.” – Darrell Hammond

 Summer comes only once per year, so it’s up to you to make sure you enjoy every moment of it.
 When you become in-tune with the seasons and embrace the gifts each one has to offer, your life will become richer and more magical.

 Pick the ideas from the list below that you want to experience to create the best summer of your life.

-Create the Best Summer Ever: Ultimate Summer Bucket List:
+Create the Best Summer Ever with the Ultimate Summer Bucket List:

 It’s time to give yourself the recognition you deserve.
 Finding your favorite recipe for a blended drink is a perfect way to start working your way through a summer bucket list.

 There’s something about a cool blended frozen drink with an umbrella that signals your brain to kick your shoes off and finally relax.
 Make sure you top of your drink with one of those cute little paper parasols.
 You can find some here on Amazon.

 Even if you’re sitting in your own backyard, a frosty cocktail can transport you back to your last beach vacation with your toes in the sand.